MitchPierias/ethereum-foundation-example/README.md

 # Ethereum Variable Bounty Contract Example
-A sample variable bounty contract on the Ethereum blockchain.

-## Idea
+Handles bounty escrow between supporters and participants for completion of a specified task.

+- No middle men.
-Receives money from supporters and distributes to participants.
-A pure charity with no middle man, no hidden fees or expenses.
+- No hidden fees or expenses.

-## Setup
+## Usage
+Starting a local blockchain instance with webpack-dev-server is as simple as executing `./run.sh`.
+Alternatively, if you'd like to manually start your blockchain and environment, you can follow the steps below.

-Install all dependencies
+Install all required dependencies;
 ```
 npm install
 ```
-Start a blockchain instance with Ganashe-CLI or Geth with mneumonic
+Start a blockchain instance with Ganashe-CLI with our testing mneumonic;
 ```
 npm install ganache-cli
 ganache-cli -m clerk orchard ill believe nuclear insane double roof doll butter clump state